 Sales tax permits: A state-by-state guide

-As usual when it comes to sales tax, the answer to each of these questions varies depending on the state, and perhaps also the business itself.
+The answers to these and other related questions vary depending on the state and the business itself.
 Read on to learn more.

 Who needs a sales tax permit?